calibreapp/react-live-chat-loader/README.md

 <details>
 <summary>Messenger</summary>

-To use Messenger, import the `LiveChatLoaderProvider` and then set the `provider` prop as `messenger`, the `providerKey` prop as your Facebook Page ID.
+To use Messenger, import the `LiveChatLoaderProvider` and then set the `provider` prop as `messenger` and the `providerKey` prop as your Facebook Page ID.

-In addition, you can set an optional `locale` prop, and the default value is `en_US`.
+You can optionally set the `locale` prop, the default value is `en_US`.

 Then import the `Messenger` component.